 HMRC have wide enforcement powers and anti-avoidance legislation available to them.
 Consequently, it is important to ensure that professional advice is sought so that all compliance matters are properly dealt with.

-If your business is in the London area we would be delighted to advise on any National Insurance compliance matters relevant to your own circumstances so please contact us at Tish Press & Company.
+If your business is in the Shenfield area we would be delighted to advise on any National Insurance compliance matters relevant to your own circumstances so please contact us at Tish Press & Company.